insxnsive/discord-raid-selfbot/README.md

 - Open up "install.bat"

-- Insert your Bot/Worm Account's Token, at the ""
+- Insert your Bot/Worm Account Token, at the ""
 - And the Host ID of the raid.

 - Now you're ready to go, make sure to open "startbot.bat" to every Bot.